113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dt>organization</dt>
 <dd>The name or GUID of the {{site.data.keyword.cloud_notm}} org to assign the user to.</dd>
 <dt>role</dt>
 <dd>The role of the user.
 Valid values are OrgManager, BillingManager, OrgAuditor.
-See See [Roles](/docs/iam?topic=iam-userroles#userroles) for the role descriptions.</dd>
+See [Roles](/docs/iam?topic=iam-userroles#userroles) for the role descriptions.</dd>
 </dl>

 You can also use **`ba so`** as an alias for the longer **`ba set-org`** command name.